And I Have Been

 And I Have Been is the third studio album by English composer, musician, and poet Benjamin Clementine.
 It was released through his own label Preserve Artists on 28 October 2022.
 The album was entirely written, performed, produced, and mixed by Clementine.
-The album was promoted by the singles "Copening", "Weakend", "Genesis" and "Delighted.
+The album was promoted by the singles "Copening", "Weakend", "Genesis" and "Delighted".

 Background and recording

-Clementine's second studio album I Tell a Fly was released in July 2017 to critical acclaim, but its stylistic deviation was polarizing for listeners.
+Clementine's second studio album I Tell a Fly was released in July 2017 to critical acclaim, but its stylistic deviation also polarized listeners.
 In 2019, Clementine was conferred Knight of the Order of Arts and Letters by the French government.
 In 2021, Clementine made his acting debut in Denis Villeneuve's epic science fiction film Dune.

 And I Have Been was conceived during the COVID-19 pandemic while Clementine was living up in the Santa Monica Mountains and in the small town of Ojai, California.
 In a press release Clementine said he was "confronted with a lot of lessons, complications and epiphanies to do with sharing his path with someone special" during the pandemic.
 The album was entirely written, performed, produced, and mixed by Clementine.
 It was written in the Santa Monica and Ojai and recorded in Los Angeles, London, and Clementine's home studio in Ojai.

-The album is the first part in a forthcoming trilogy of albums Clementine finished writing in 2021.
-Clementine says that And I Have Been is just "setting the scene" as the "tip of the iceberg".
-Clementine has suggested that the project will mark the end of his music career, and that he plans to pursue other artistic endeavours such as acting.
+The album is purportedly the first part in a forthcoming trilogy of albums Clementine finished writing in 2021.
+According to Clementine, And I Have Been is just "setting the scene" as the "tip of the iceberg".
+He has suggested that the project will mark the end of his music career, and that he plans to pursue other artistic endeavours such as acting.